Nincraft/ForgeAutoShutdown/README.md

 If this message is missing, the mod has not been correctly installed.
 If the mod is installed on a Minecraft client, it will log an ERROR to the console and not perform any function.
 It will not crash or disable the client.

 Scheduled shutdown will always happen within the next 24 hours after server startup.
 This means that if the server starts and has missed the shutdown time even by a few minutes, it will schedule for the next day.

+## Voting

+If enabled, players may vote a manual shutdown.
+To do so, a player must execute `/shutdown`.
+Then, **all** players (including the vote initiator) must vote using `/shutdown yes` or `/shutdown no`.

+If the amount of `no` votes reach a maximum threshold, the vote fails.
+If a vote is cast and too many players have disconnected in the meantime, the vote fails.
+If a vote fails, another one will not be able to start until a configured amount of minutes has passed.

+If the vote succeeds, the server will instantly shutdown without warning.
+If an appropriate means of automatic restart is in place, it should be expected that the server will go up within a few minutes.

 # Building